supermodel/supermodel/packages/cli/README.md

 Compiles the target schema `<yamlSchemaFile>`, resolving its remote schema references into one JSON Schema file in YAML format.

-Note: Does not validates the target schema file
+Note: Does not validates the target schema file.

 ```
 $ ./bin/supermodel compile-schema ./fixtures/supermodel/Team.yaml > compiled.yaml